MohammadMaftoun/Machine-learning-algorithms-from-scratch/README.md

     Example Usage: For each algorithm, example scripts are provided to demonstrate how to use the implementations on sample datasets.
 These examples cover regression, classification, and clustering tasks, allowing users to see the algorithms in action and experiment with different parameters.

     Performance Evaluation: The repository includes utilities for evaluating the performance of the implemented algorithms on various datasets.
-Metrics such as accuracy, precision, recall, and F1-score are computed to assess the effectiveness of the algorithms in different scenarios.
+Metrics such as accuracy, precision, recall, and F1-score are computed to assess the algorithms' effectiveness in different scenarios.

     Integration with Popular Libraries: While this repository focuses on implementing algorithms from scratch, users can also find comparisons with implementations from popular machine learning libraries such as Scikit-Learn and TensorFlow.
 This allows us to benchmark the performance of their implementations against established solutions.